Posted by Hiren Vaghela

 • There will be a necessity of a different metric set to understand the performance of all the SEO efforts.

-• The number of keywords that are checked for rankings in Google should be expanded, which correlate to the high performance URL’s.
+• The number of keywords that are checked for rankings in Google should be expanded, which correlates to the high-performance URLs.

 Let’s have a look and the ways that you can use to find out the way to derive the keywords that are driving organic search traffic to the website.